-Setting Name Selectable Options Auto Door Locks On Off

-When the "Auto Door Locks" feature is selected, all doors will lock automatically when the vehicle reaches a speed of 15 mph (24 km/h).

-Setting Name Selectable Options Auto Unlock On Exit On Off

-When the "Auto Unlock On Exit" feature is selected, all doors will unlock when the vehicle is stopped, the transmission is in the PARK or NEUTRAL position and the driver's door is opened.

-Sound Horn With Lock Off 1st Press 2nd Press Remote Door Unlock All Dr iver

-The "Remote Door Unlock" feature will allow you to program your remote door locks to open "All doors" or only the "Driver door" with the first push of the key fob or grabbing the Passive Entry door handle.

-Sound Horn With Remote On Off Start

-When the "Sound Horn With Remote Start" feature is selected, the horn will sound when the remote start is activated.

-Memory Linked To Fob - On Off If Equipped

-- The "Memory Linked To Fob" feature provides automatic driver seat positioning to enhance driver mobility when entering and exiting the vehicle. - The seat will return to the memorized seat location if "Memory Linked To Fob" is set to (On) when the key fob is used to unlock the door.

 Setting Name Selectable Options

+Auto Door Locks On Off

+NOTE: When the "Auto Doo speed of 15 mph (24 km/h).
+NOTE: When the "Auto Door Locks" feature is selected, all doors will lock automatically when the vehicle reaches a speed of 15 mph (24 km/h).

+Auto Unlock On Exit On C Off

+NOTE: When the "Auto Unlock On Exit" feature is selected, all doors will unlock when the vehicle is stopped, the transmission is in the PARK or NEUTRAL position and the driver's door is opened.

+Sound Horn With Lock Off 1st Press 2nd Press

+Remote Door Unlock All Driver

+NOTE: The "Remote Door Unlock" feature will allow you to program your remote door locks to open "All doors" or only the "Driver door" with the first push of the key fob or grabbing the Passive Entry door handle.

+Sound Horn With Remote Start On On Off

+NOTE: When the "Sound Horn With Remote Start" feature is selected, the horn will sound when the remote start is activated.

+Setting Name Selectable Options

+Memory Linked To Fob - If Equipped On Off

+NOTE: • The "Memory Linked To Fob" feature provides automatic driver seat positioning to enhance driver mobility when entering and exiting the vehicle.

+• The seat will return to the memorized seat location if "Memory Linked To Fob" is set to (On) when the key fob is used to unlock the door.

 Passive Entry - If On Off

 Equipped

-The "Passive Entry" feature allows you to lock and unlock the vehicle's door(s) without having to push the key fob lock or unlock buttons.
+NOTE: The "Passive Entry" feature allows you to lock and unlock the vehicle's door(s) without having to push the

+key fob lock or unlock buttons.
 It automatically unlocks the doors when the outside door handle is grabbed.

-Flash Lights With Lock On Off riasii Ligitis with Lock OII OII
+, 8 Flash Lights With Lock On Off

-When the "Flash Lights With Lock" feature is selected, the exterior lights will flash when the doors are locked or unlocked with the key fob.
+NOTE: When the "Flash Lights With Lock" feature is selected, the exterior lights will flash when the doors are locked or unlocked with the key fob.
 This feature may be selected with or without the "Sound Horn With Lock" feature selected.